 THREE MOTHERS, TWO BABIES AND A SCANDAL

-Then a second couple emerged – the Allens from California - who claimed the twins had been kidnapped from their home.
+Then a second couple emerged – the Allens from California - claiming the twins had been kidnapped from their home.
+As the world's media descended on both families, the birth mother Tranda re-entered the fray.

 Three Mothers, Two Babies and a Scandal (Prime Video) is a thoroughly gripping three-part documentary, though as it begins with a woman denying that she was “buying and selling babies”, it’s hard to see how this tale could have been anything but fascinating.
 It could, however, have been salacious, and it is a testament to the makers that it manages to be both engrossing as well as sensitive to all involved.
 It tells the story of three women, the mothers of the title, who became involved in an adoption scandal partially caused by the unregulated earlyish days of the internet....
 What happens next is astonishing, and as you watch each episode, that feeling of astonishment only grows.